Byron Buxton Player Props: Twins vs. Orioles

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 53 hits and an OBP of .304 this season.
+- Buxton has 54 hits and an OBP of .304, both of which are tops among Minnesota hitters this season.

-- In 52.1% of his 71 games this season, Buxton has picked up at least one hit.
-He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.